egemen-c/Rick-And-Morty-Character-Schema/README.md

-# rick and morty cracter scheme.
+# Rick and rorty Character scheme.

 Character scheme implementation using the rick and morty api https://rickandmortyapi.com